modelica/ModelicaSpecification/Tutorial.md

 are not connected to outputs and that inputs are not connected to inputs on the same hierarchical level.

-A matrix can be declared without specific dimensions by replacing the dimension with a colon:
+A matrix can be declared without specific dimensions by replacing the dimension with a colon `:` `A[:, :]`.
-`A[:, :]`.
 The actual dimensions can be retrieved by the standard function size.
 A general state space model is an input-output block (restricted class, only inputs and outputs) and can be described as